-Patients should be retitrated when transferred from Glyburide Tablets (nonmicronized) or other oral hypoglycemic agents.
+Patients should be retitrated when transferred from glyburide (micronized) tablets or other oral hypoglycemic agents (see PRECAUTIONS).

-There is no fixed dosage regimen for the management of diabetes mellitus with Glyburide Tablets (micronized) or any other hypoglycemic agent.
+There is no fixed dosage regimen for the management of diabetes mellitus with Glyburide Tablets.
 In addition to the usual monitoring of urinary glucose, the patient’s blood glucose must also be monitored periodically to determine the minimum effective dose for the patient; to detect primary failure, i.e., inadequate lowering of blood glucose at the maximum recommended dose of medication; and to detect secondary failure, i.e., loss of adequate blood glucose lowering response after an initial period of effectiveness.
 Glycosylated hemoglobin levels may also be of value in monitoring the patient’s response to therapy.

-Short-term administration of glyburide (micronized) may be sufficient during periods of transient loss of control in patients usually controlled well on diet.
+Short-term administration of Glyburide Tablets may be sufficient during periods of transient loss of control in patients usually controlled well on diet.

-The usual maintenance dose is in the range of 0.75 to 12 mg daily, which may be given as a single dose or in divided doses (See Dosage Interval section).
-Dosage increases should be made in increments of no more than 1.5 mg at weekly intervals based upon the patient’s blood glucose response.
+The usual maintenance dose is in the range of 1.25 to 20 mg daily, which may be given as a single dose or in divided doses (see Dosage Interval section).
+Dosage increases should be made in increments of no more than 2.5 mg at weekly intervals based upon the patient’s blood glucose response.

-No exact dosage relationship exists between Glyburide Tablets (micronized) and the other oral hypoglycemic agents, including Glyburide Tablets (nonmicronized).
-Although patients may be transferred from the maximum dose of other sulfonylureas, the maximum starting dose of 3 mg Glyburide Tablets (micronized) should be observed.
-A maintenance dose of 3 mg of Glyburide Tablets (micronized) provides approximately the same degree of blood glucose control as 250 to 375 mg chlorpropamide, 250 to 375 mg tolazamide, 5 mg of Glyburide Tablets (nonmicronized) 500 to 750 mg acetohexamide, or 1000 to 1500 mg tolbutamide.
+No exact dosage relationship exists between Glyburide Tablets and the other oral hypoglycemic agents.
+Although patients may be transferred from the maximum dose of other sulfonylureas, the maximum starting dose of 5 mg of Glyburide Tablets should be observed.
+A maintenance dose of 5 mg of Glyburide Tablets provides approximately the same degree of blood glucose control as 250 to 375 mg chlorpropamide, 250 to 375 mg tolazamide, 500 to 750 mg acetohexamide, or 1000 to 1500 mg tolbutamide.